<!-- doc-length-limit: 1000 -->

 }

-`await` expressions: Valid inside async functions and at the top level (ES2022+ top-level await).
+}`await` expressions: Valid inside async functions and at the top level (ES2022+ top-level await).
 Suspends execution until the Promise settles; returns the fulfilled value or throws the rejection reason.
-Top-level await works identically in both interpreted and bytecode modes.
+Top-level await works identically in interpreter mode and bytecode mode.

 Return semantics: Async functions always return a Promise.
 If the body returns a value, the Promise resolves to that value.
 If the body throws, the Promise rejects.